Deep Dose Plugin Towards Real-time Monte Carlo Dose Calculation Through a Deep Learning based Denoising Algorithm: Methods and Materials

 In the clinic, dose-volume histograms (DVH) are routinely used for radiotherapy treatment planning.
 As suggested in the literature \citep{RN59}, one can use the absolute difference in area between two DVHs associated with $X^{\mathrm{denoised}}$ and $X^{\mathrm{GT}}$ to quantify the denoising performance:

 where $\Delta Di$ is the width of $i_{\mathrm{th}}$ DVH bin and $h_i^{\mathrm{{denoised,\ GT}}}$ represents the values of the two histograms in that bin.

 We also used some other clinically relevant indicators to show our algorithm’s performance.
 We first defined D\# as the minimal dose that is received by \#\% of the planning target volume (PTV).
 The number \# is defined as a percentage of the prescription dose.
 We compared PTV D95, PTV D98 and PTV D99 as clinical evaluation criteria.
+Their relative differences were also reported as $|\frac{\mathrm{D\#_{denoised}-D\#_{GT}}}{\mathrm{D\#_{GT}}}|$, where $\mathrm{D\#_{denoised}}$ and $\mathrm{D\#_{GT}}$ corresponds to the denoised and the ground truth dose volumes, respectively.
+Gamma passing rate \citep{wendling2007fast} is another widely used metric in clinic.
+In this paper, we used the $2\%$/2mm criterion to calculate the gamma passing rate for each dose volumes when comparing with the ground truth dose volumes.

 We also compared the isodose coverage similarity, which is one of the important metrics that indicates two plans’ similarity.
 Isodose volume is defined as a binary mask whose value is 1 if the voxel contains a dose value above a specified threshold and 0 otherwise.
 Let us denote $\mathrm{V}_{\mathrm{\#\%ISO}}$ as the volume of the \#\% isodose region.
 Then, the isodose coverage similarity with a dose level of \#\% between two dose maps $X^{\mathrm{denoised}}$ and $X^{\mathrm{GT}}$ can be defined as the Dice coefficients between the associated isodose volumes: